thammegowda/wmt25-model-compression/README.md

     - `$batch_size`: Positive integer
     - The script must run without accessing Internet.

-To participate, post the Docker image online and send links with sha512sum sums of all files to the task organizer's email.
+To participate, fill the form mentioned in the official website, where you need to submit a public link to the Docker image online with its sha512sum sum.

 ### Example Usage